jcmonkey/Responsive-Web-Design/README.md

 https://www.freecodecamp.org/learn/responsive-web-design/

-Eventually i will have these projects done and available here.
+These are all basic pages that pass the tests for the certification.

+I will come back to these and put personal stylization to them.

 * Build a Tribute Page - (10/10) without style and theme
 * Build a Survey Form - (17/17) without style and theme